manuel-guilbault/aurelia-telemetry-application-insights/README.md

 }
 ```

-The plugin's `configure` function expects an object, which is then passed to the
+The plugin expects a configuration object, which is then passed to the
 `AppInsights`' `downloadAndSetup` method.